Overpacking and Underplanning

 Failing to Notify Your Bank or Prepare for Currency Exchange

 Apps like Revolut or Wise offer multi-currency debit cards with competitive rates.
 Some cards even allow you to lock in exchange rates ahead of your trip.
-Planning your finances in advance also means you can avoid carrying large amounts of cash, which can be risky in certain locations.
+Planning your finances also means you can avoid carrying large amounts of cash, which can be risky in certain locations.

 Skipping Travel Insurance